-corbaloc can be passed used together with corba:string_to_object("corbaloc::1.0@erlang.org:4001/NameService") or set as or configuration variables orbInitilRef orbDefaultInitilRef and calling corba:resolve_initial_references("NameService").
+А corbaloc can be passed used together with corba:string_to_object("corbaloc::1.0@erlang.org:4001/NameService") or as set configuration variables orbInitilRef orbDefaultInitilRef and calling the or corba:resolve_initial_references("NameService").
 For more information see the Orber installation chapter. corbaloc can also be used together with corbaname to gain an easy access to a Name Service.